nazim-asif/System-Design-Study/TransactionalConsistency.md

 5. The Order service updates its payment record as ‘payment_failed’, sends the alternate payment links to the user.
 6. Steps 3 and 4 are carried out again when the user retries the payment.
 And upon successful completion of the payment, the Payment service updates its details as ‘payment_complete’ and sends another message with the updates to the Order service.
 7. The Order service updates its record as ‘payment_complete’.

+# Saga pattern

+The Saga pattern is a design pattern used to manage distributed transactions in microservices architectures.
+Unlike traditional monolithic applications where a single transaction can span multiple operations, in microservices, each service typically manages its own database.
+This makes it challenging to maintain data consistency across multiple services when a single business process spans several microservices.

+### . . . .
+What is the Saga Pattern?

+The Saga pattern breaks down a large transaction that spans multiple services into a series of smaller, independent transactions.
+Each of these transactions updates the state of a single service and publishes an event or message to trigger the next transaction.
+If something goes wrong, compensating transactions (also called "rollback operations") are used to undo the effects of previous transactions.

+### . . . .
+Key Concepts of the Saga Pattern:

+1. **Distributed Transactions:** A saga is a sequence of transactions that are distributed across multiple services.
+Each transaction updates data within a single service and triggers the next transaction in the sequence.

+2. **Compensating Transactions:** If a step in the saga fails, the system doesn't roll back the entire transaction like in traditional database transactions.
+Instead, it performs compensating transactions to undo the changes made by previous transactions in the saga.

+3. **Event-Driven:** The saga pattern is often event-driven, where each transaction in the sequence triggers an event that starts the next transaction.
+This makes the pattern highly decoupled and scalable.

+4. **Long-Running Processes:** Sagas are designed to handle long-running processes where each step may take significant time, making it impractical to hold locks on resources (as would be done in a traditional ACID transaction).

+### Types of Saga Patterns

+1. **Choreography (Event-Based) Saga:** In a choreography-based saga, each service involved in the saga listens for events and reacts by performing its own transaction and then emitting its own event.
+There is no central coordinator.

+- **Pros:**
+  - Decentralized and scalable.
+  - Each service is loosely coupled, only needing to know about the events it subscribes to.
+- **Cons:**
+  - Complexity increases with the number of services involved.
+  - Harder to manage and troubleshoot, as the flow of transactions is distributed across multiple services.

+- **Example Workflow:**

+1. **Order Service:** Places an order and emits an "Order Created" event.
+2. **Payment Service:** Listens for "Order Created," processes the payment, and emits a "Payment Completed" event.
+3. **Inventory Service:** Listens for "Payment Completed," updates the inventory, and emits an "Inventory Updated" event.
+4. **Shipping Service:** Listens for "Inventory Updated," arranges the shipment, and emits a "Shipment Created" event.
+If any step fails, the corresponding service emits a compensating event to undo the action, such as refunding the payment.

+2. **Orchestration (Centralized) Saga:** In an orchestration-based saga, a central orchestrator service is responsible for managing the workflow.
+The orchestrator sends commands to each service involved and handles the saga's flow, including compensations if needed.
+- **Pros:**
+   - Centralized control, making the saga easier to manage and debug.
+   - Clear visibility into the flow of the saga.
+- **Cons:**
+   - The orchestrator can become a bottleneck or a single point of failure.
+   - The orchestrator needs to have knowledge of all the steps in the saga, leading to tighter coupling.

+- **Example Workflow:**

+1. **Order Service:** Sends a "Create Order" command to the orchestrator.
+2. **Orchestrator Service:** Sends a "Process Payment" command to the Payment Service.
+3. **Payment Service:** Processes the payment and sends a "Payment Completed" message back to the orchestrator.
+4. **Orchestrator Service:** Sends an "Update Inventory" command to the Inventory Service.
+5. **Inventory Service:** Updates the inventory and sends a confirmation back to the orchestrator.
+6. **Orchestrator Service:** Sends a "Create Shipment" command to the Shipping Service.
+If a step fails, the orchestrator issues compensating commands to undo previous steps.

+### Advantages of the Saga Pattern

+1. **Scalability:** Services can operate independently, improving the scalability of the system.
+2. **Resilience:** By using compensating transactions, the system can gracefully handle failures without rolling back the entire process.
+3. **Flexibility:** Different services can be developed, deployed, and scaled independently.

+### Challenges of the Saga Pattern

+1. **Complexity:** Managing distributed transactions, especially compensating transactions, can be complex.
+2. **Data Consistency:** Ensuring eventual consistency rather than strong consistency can be challenging, especially when services need to rely on outdated information until the saga completes.
+3. **Failure Handling:** Designing effective compensating transactions and ensuring they can handle all potential failure scenarios requires careful planning.

+### Use Cases for the Saga Pattern
+1. **Order Processing:** In e-commerce, where an order might involve payment processing, inventory updates, and shipment scheduling.
+2. **Booking Systems:** Like travel booking, where a single booking might involve reserving flights, hotels, and cars.
+3. **Microservices Architecture:** Where different services handle different parts of a business transaction, and maintaining consistency across these services is critical.